hereon-GEMS/pydidas/src/pydidas/docs/src/manuals/gui/silx/imageview.rst

             :align: center
       - Set coordinate system: This button will open a submenu which allows to select the coordinate system (cartesian or cylindrical).
-Note that the cylindrical coordinate system use the global :py:class:`DiffractionExperimentContext
+Note that the cylindrical coordinate system uses the global :py:class:`DiffractionExperimentContext
         <pydidas.contexts.diff_exp.DiffractionExperiment>`
         calibration to determine the beam center.
-Therefore, looking at data with a different calibration will display a wrong center and therefore also wrong coordinates.
+Therefore, looking at data with a different calibration will display a wrong center and consequently wrong coordinates.
     * -  .. image:: ../silx/images/menu_copy_to_clipboard.png
             :align: center
       - Copy the currently visible figure to the clipboard.
 This will only copy